pokumars/alpome_backend/notes.md

     <td>/api/growing_unit/unitimage/:id</td>
     <td>add an image to a growing unit</td>
     <td>It will return the growing unit object updated with the new image in the images array</td>
-    <td>required- urlParam id of the growing unit you want to add the image to <br>
+    <td>- required- urlParam id of the growing unit you want to add the image to <br>
-      required- send user token in the header.<br>
+      - send user token in the header like this
+      </br>'headers': { 'Authorization': 'bearer eyR3st0fT0k3n....'}
-      required- image (obviously)
+      - required- image (obviously)
     </td>
   </tr>
   <tr>